Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/VIDEO.md

 ## What we are trying to solve here?

-This project is actually based on a **real-world POC** we created for a client recently.
+This project is actually based on a **real-world proof-of-concept** we created for a client recently.

 The client wanted to see four things in the POC: